Kitchener Waterloo & Area Birding: Blog commentary on my, (Bill McDonald) birding and wildlife sightings & observations

 As always ... click on any image to show full size.
 Also by hovering your cursor over any image will provide a title

-LOCATION: FWR Dickson, North Dumfries
+LOCATION: North Dumfries/HNA

 Picture